Caroline-A/Medical_education/Notes.md

 Using PubMed and Web of Science.
 Cristin can also be used back to 2011.

+In the Education database (ProQuest) you can search within author addresses using the AU field - maybe worth testing. https://bibsys-almaprimo.hosted.exlibrisgroup.com/permalink/f/1k1ulm2/BIBSYS_ILS71554709860002201

 I tried with ERIC but had the issue that you can't search within affiliations, so it is hard to limit to Norway.
+It seems affiliations are not indexed.
 I tried using the Geographical filter but this was definately an underestimate.
 Thus, although ERIC would be a great database to search, I don't think we can use it without going through 10000 results manually.

 ![image](https://user-images.githubusercontent.com/42732381/158985625-77e121af-eaa0-481c-891d-7b626598125e.png)